twelvefold/TwelvefoldBooter/README.md

-# FermiumBooterRepoliticization
+# TwelvefoldBooter
-Just a simple combination of [FermiumBooter](https://www.curseforge.com/minecraft/mc-mods/fermiumbooter) and [Bat Happy Mod](https://www.curseforge.com/minecraft/mc-mods/bat-happy-mod)
+New advanced "booter" in order to replace MixinBooter and FermiumBooter